redbluesquare/DevOps-Course-Workshop-Module-09-CD-Learners/azure_devops.md

   * Enter your Docker ID and use the access token as the password
   * Give the connection a name

 You can now use the [Docker task](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/docker-v2?view=azure-pipelines&tabs=yaml) - have a go at getting your pipeline to publish your image now.
+Don't forget you'll need to enable the pipeline from the "Pipelines" tab first.

+> You'll also need to allow your pipeline to access the Docker Registry service connection that you created.
+You'll see the pipeline is initially paused until you've enabled that.

 ### Test your workflow